 As the organization continued to grow and invest in automating systems and processes, the finance leadership at Goodwill Southern California knew they needed a more automated process.
 They had introduced Blackbaud’s Financial Edge as their accounting system of record and now sought to select a planning and reporting solution to replace their manual, error-prone, spreadsheet-based budgeting process.

-Goodwill Southern California selected Adaptive Planning, part of the Adaptive Suite, and rolled the solution out to their users through a training program conducted internally.
+Goodwill Southern California selected the Adaptive Insights Business Planning Cloud and rolled the solution out to their users through a training program conducted internally.
 Now budget participants have permission-based access to the budget and a more intuitive workflow process.

 "The process of rolling out this solution was seamless.
 Budget participants quickly felt comfortable and were happy to be more involved in the process.
 The transparency of the new budget process, while still maintaining key security permissions, has empowered our department heads to tackle the budget process head on," explains Martin.